OrionsOdyssey/Dayz-Walking-Dead-inspired-Prison-And-Small-Armory-For-Xbox-PS-PC/Readme.txt

 This custom object spawner json file will spawn in a The Walking Dead Style Prison Build with Armory in Chernarus (West of Stary, in the middle of the map coordinates 5746.03 / 7382.83).
+Please Note Buildings Are lopsided so that the whole of the inside of the building is usable.
+This may change in future updates ...

 Limited Testing on PC Chernarus Local Server DAYZ Version 1.24 May 2024.
+Extended Testing on Xbox Nitrdo Server DAYZ Version 1.24 May 2014.

 Created by @OrionCoding.
 Please report bugs & errors to Orioncodingdayz@gmail.com with screenshots.